WeLoveSpeed/welovespeed.com/_talks/2019/navigateur_coulisses.md

 en_US:
   title: "Browser 101: how the browser loads a page"
   description: >-
     To understand web performance, developers must first understand how a browser works.
-Let's discover the browser and what happens when an Internet user requests a page.
+Let’s discuss what happens when a user requests a page and how the browser loads the page.
   slides: ~
   video: ~
 ---